MCT-master/mct-master.github.io/_posts/2019-09-22-UltraGrid?.md

 - Opening several IP-ports so that transmission between campuses is possible.
   - This involves contacting UiO and NTNU´s IT-departments.

-With the help from other MCT students and teacher guidence, we should be able to get UltraGrid up and running during the next couple of weeks.
+With the help from other MCT students and teacher guidance, we should be able to get UltraGrid up and running during the next couple of weeks.